 Product Management for an Internet of Things product can be very daunting and confusing, even for the most seasoned Product Managers.
 That’s because IoT products are more complex than your average product since you need to consider the complexity of five layers of technology: device hardware, device software, communications, cloud platform, and cloud applications.

-Not only do you need to make critical business and technical decisions at each of these five layers, but you need to make sure this myriad of decisions is consistent with your overall strategy and consistent across the five layers.
+You need to make critical business and technical decisions at each of these five layers and ensure this myriad of decisions is consistent with your overall strategy across the five layers.
 This exponentially increases the difficulty of managing an IoT product.

 To help Product Managers tackle this complexity, I developed a framework I call the IoT Decision Framework.

-My IoT framework will help you uncover pitfalls early on before you have invested time and money in the wrong direction with your product.
+My IoT framework will help you uncover pitfalls before you have invested time and money in the wrong direction with your product.

-I’ve seen it firsthand when seasoned Product Managers from top Silicon Valley companies attend my IoT Product Management courses either online at Stanford University, as well as with my consulting clients.
+I’ve seen it firsthand when seasoned Product Managers from top Silicon Valley companies attend my IoT Product Management courses online at Stanford University or with my consulting clients.

-To get started with the IoT Decision Framework, let’s take a look at the five layers of the IoT Technolgy Stack.
+To start with the IoT Decision Framework, let’s look at the five layers of the IoT Technology Stack.

 The 5 Layers of the IoT Technology Stack

-The greatest challenge of managing an IoT solution is that there are five layers in the IoT technology stack, and decisions need to be made at each layer.
+The greatest challenge of managing an IoT solution is that there are five layers in the IoT technology stack, and decisions must be made at each layer.

 In my previous post, Internet of Things: A Primer for Product Managers, I describe these five layers in detail.
 For reference, the five layers are: